tdixon97/reboost/docs/source/notebooks/reboost_hpge_tutorial.rst

    /run/beamOn 10000000

-We then use the remage exectuable (see
+We then use the remage executable (see
 `[remage-docs] <https://remage.readthedocs.io/en/stable/>`__ for
 installation instructions) to run the simulation: > #### *Note* > Both of *cfg/th228.mac* and *cfg/geometry.gdml* are needed to run remage